emmajanedrews/base-template/_posts/2016-10-04-whats-happening-in-the-market.md

 <br>{% include pullquote.html %}

-<br>If you’re thinking about buying or selling a home in the Indianapolis market or you have any questions about buying or selling real estate in the Indianapolis area, give me a call or send me an email.
+<br>If you’re thinking about buying or selling a home in the our market or you have any questions about buying or selling real estate in the area, give me a call or send me an email.
 I’d be happy to help you!